oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

 ## Task 4: Define an Amazon S3 Cloud Location

-In this task, we define a **Cloud Location** to connect to our **`moviestream-churn`** AWS S3 bucket that contains the `potential_churners.csv` file that we will use in this demo to identify potential customers who will churn.
+In this task, we define a **Cloud Location** to connect to our **`moviestream-churn`** AWS S3 bucket that contains the `potential_churners.csv` file.
+We will use this file in our demo to identify potential customers who might churn.

 ![The potential_churners.csv file in the S3 bucket.](images/aws-s3-bucket.png)